Dhruba

 Dhrubo is a 1934 Indian Bengali mythological drama film based on Girish Chandra Ghosh's story Dhruba Charit, jointly directed by poet Kazi Nazrul Islam and Satyendranath Dey.

 Child actor Probodh played the role of Dhruva, while Nityananda Ghatak portrayed the deity Vishnu (Shri Hari).
 The cast also included Miss Violet, Parul Bala, Angurbala, and others.
-Kazi Nazrul Islam appeared as Narada, the celestial sage in Hindu mythology known as a divine musician and messenger.
-In the narrative, Narada meets the meditative child Dhruva in the forest and instructs him on how to attain the grace of Lord Vishnu.
+Nazrul appeared as Narada, the celestial sage in Hindu mythology known as a divine musician and messenger.
+In the narrative, Narada meets the meditative child Dhruva in the forest and instructs him on how to attain the grace of Vishnu.

-This film was released on 1 January 1934 under the banner of Madan Theatres and Pioneer films.
+This film was released on 1 January 1934 under the banner of Madan Theatres and Pioneer Films.

 Plot

 There was a king named Uttampad in the purakal (ancient times).
 His wife Suniti used to worship lord Vishnu every day.
 They had no shortage of anything, the only thing that they did not have was a son.
 So Suniti arranged a marriage of his husband again with a beautiful princess Sundari.
 Even Sundari could not produce a child, but Sundari was able to do one thing.
 She forced the king to send Suniti into exile in a forest and losing his way in the jungle took shelter in Suniti's hut.
 After 5 years Suniti got back her husband.
 She gave birth to a son, named Dhruba.
 Dhruba learnt worshipping Lord Hari from his mother.
 One day Dhruba came to know that he was actually the son of king Uttampad.
 Without informing her mother five year old Dhruba went to king's palace and begged for food and cloth from the king.
 As the king came to know who was Dhruba he was about to place Dhruba on the throne, Suniti came and rebuked Dhruba.
 Dhruba came to Suniti in her jungle hut.
 He came to know if he could get the blessing of Lord Hari he would get every thing including his father.
 Dhruba went to deep jungle and started meditation.
 At last getting impressed by Dhruba Lord Narayan blessed Dhruba.
 King Uttampad took back Dhruba and queen Suniti to his kingdom.